-Achieving the similar visions of the "New England Landscape," Forest Futures and Wildlands and Woodlands reports will require at least four types of capital.
-First is the Commonwealth's endowment of natural capital, including its extensive forests, which as a result of our great good fortune continue to exist across the state, from Provincetown to Pittsfield, in the early twenty-first century.
+David Foster et al, Wildlands and Woodlands: A Vision for the Forests of Massachusetts.
+Harvard Forest, endowment of natural capital, including its extensive forests, which as a result of our great good fortune continue to exist across the state, from Provincetown to Pittsfield, in the early twenty-first century.
 Second is human capital, or the professional knowledge and know-how that the state's professional foresters and students of forest stewardship continue to build upon today.
 Third is social capital - the enthusiasm and persistent will of the people of Massachusetts to see their forests remain intact for many generations to come.
 And the fourth is financial capital - the funding required to consummate many of the transactions that will permanently protect at least one-half of the state's forested landscape.
 It is financial capital that is the focus of this report.